 (Photo courtesy of Connie Bransiler, the U.S. Fish and Wildlife Service)

-Hidden River Arts offers an award of $1,000 and publication by Hidden River Press, an imprint of Hidden River Publishing, for an original, unpublished book-length work of non-fiction.
+Hidden River Arts offers a yearly award of $1,000 and publication by Hidden River Press, an imprint of Hidden River Publishing, for an original, unpublished book-length work of non-fiction.
 (This includes creative non-fiction, memoir, biography — all forms of non-fiction are welcome!)

 Please be aware that we consider ALL forms of publication as disqualification.
 Self-publishing is publication; if your manuscript has an isbn number, or if it is available for sale online and/or in brick and mortar stores, your book is “published”.